denisoancea/penetration-testing-cheat-sheet/README.md

 This is more of a checklist for myself.
 May contain useful tips and tricks.

-Everything was tested on Kali Linux v2020.1b (64-bit).
+Everything was tested on Kali Linux OS v2020.1b (64-bit).

 For help with any of the tools write **<tool_name> -h | --help** or **man <tool_name>**.